Improve scheduling workflow, based around Google Calendar

 Solve automatically organizes Google events from across the entire domain into a single view for each contact, job, property, case or similar.
 Shown perfectly inline with every linked email, phone call and other interaction on the record; presenting a complete, convenient, centralized history.

-These exciting Google Calendar features work with any G Suite or Gmail account.
+These exciting Google Calendar features work with any G Suite account.

 When linking a team member’s personal Google calendar the calendar name in Solve may appear as their email address.
 To change that, simply change the calendar name under Google Calendar settings (you can re-update with the original value again after if you please).
 The key is to simply force-update the entry once.

 While naturally staff would share their personal calendar, be mindful that Google skips sending instant notifications for updates on personal calendars e.g. when a scheduler adds a new event.

 As a result, Solve recommends Google admins create a designated shared calendar for each team member, granting “see all event details” permission to general team members, and “make changes” permission to all schedulers.
 This ensures set-up is centralized and each team member has the option to receive instant notifications when their calendar is updated.

 Designated shared calendars are also a robust solution when staff need to schedule resources like equipment, vehicles, facilities, etc.

 Easily refine a scheduling window by setting which calendars, days-of-week and hours-of-day are shown.

 Tap to get the detail behind any particular resource’s day.